 Hierarchy of our Union Affiliations:

-CSEA Local 1000: Our Headquarters for CSEA located in Albany, NY (statewide)
+CSEA Local 1000: Our Headquarters for CSEA located in Albany, NY (aka “statewide”)

-CSEA Southern Region 3 These 7 counties: Orange, Rockland, Westchester, Ulster, Dutchess, Putnam and Sullivan.)
+CSEA Southern Region 3 The regional CSEA office in Beacon, NY covering 7 counties: Orange, Rockland, Westchester, Ulster, Dutchess, Putnam and Sullivan; approximately 35,000 members.

-CSEA Unit 9200 Westchester County Employees (Our Union)
+CSEA Unit 9200 Westchester County Employees (our union in Westchester County government)

 Today, CSEA is one of the major labor unions in the United States.
 We are the largest affiliate of the American Federation of State, County and Municipal Employees (AFSCME) which, in turn, is one of the largest affiliates of the AFL-CIO (American Federation of Labor- Congress of Industrial Organizations).

 Our members are employees of New York State and its counties, cities, towns, villages, school districts, library systems, authorities and public corporations.